 If you can boil water - you can make hair tea!
 Some of us may already have tea bags in our home.
 These are great for beginners!
 Boil the water, steep the herbs or tea bags for about 10 minutes, let the tea cool, and it’s ready to use!

 In my post Dealing with Excessive Shedding, I wrote about how you can use green or black tea to decrease excessive shedding.
 For even more benefits, you can use a “hair tea” that’s been formulated for hair care.
-I will list a few below, starting with my own blend!
-In addition to decreased shedding, my Hibiscus Hair Tea also relieves itchy scalp, strengthens from root to tip, adds shine and clears clogged follicles!
+I will list ours below.
+In addition to decreased shedding, our Hibiscus Hair Tea also relieves itchy scalp, strengthens from root to tip, adds shine and clears clogged follicles!
 It’s also caffeine-free.
-I did this to prevent the dryness that can come from overusing caffeine.
+We did this to prevent the dryness that can come from overusing caffeine.
 Keep this in mind if you chose to use green or black tea.

 I got my hair tea!
 Now what?